ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Now chconf.h files have preprocessor checks around each definition, this allows to override settings from makefiles.
 - NEW: Added new functions to I/O queues: qSetLink().
 - NEW: Added new functions to objects fifos: chFifoReturnObjectS(), chFifoSendObjectAheadI(), chFifoSendObjectAheadS() and